Rockies vs. Braves Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Ryan McMahon and others are listed when the Atlanta Braves host the Colorado Rockies at Truist Park on Friday at 7:20 PM ET.
+Player props can be found for Ronald Acuna Jr. and Ryan McMahon, among others, when the Atlanta Braves host the Colorado Rockies at Truist Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!